microsoft/TailwindTraders-Backend/README.md

 - `-clientId <id>` Client id of the service principal to use
 - `-password <pwd>` Service principal secret

-Please, note that the Service principal must exist.
-To create a service principal you can run the command `az ad sp create-for-rbac`.

 #### Build & deploy images to ACR